 “The only option for optimum perinatal care” — Dr Anupama Reddy on the Implementation of the Perinatal Education Programme in India

-“These PEP courses are an eye opener for us.
+“These courses are an eye opener for us.
 I consider these manuals and the knowledge that I gain from them important tools for performing my daily duties and I don’t fear managing a patient on my own whilst awaiting the doctor.” — Sister Vuyiswa Mabe on Perinatal HIV, 27 Jan 2010.

-From the acclaimed Perinatal Education Programme, Perinatal HIV enables midwives, nurses and doctors to care for pregnant women and their infants in communities where HIV infection is common.
+Perinatal HIV enables midwives, nurses and doctors to care for pregnant women and their infants in communities where HIV infection is common.
 It covers:

 - the basics of HIV infection and screening